pulumi/pulumi-hugo/themes/default/content/blog/api-gateway-to-eventbridge/index.md

 {{% notes %}}

-In this post, we'll be using [API Gateway V2](https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/api-reference.html), as it's newer and has few features (like [auto-deploy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-stage.html#aws-resource-apigatewayv2-stage-properties)) that make it easier to work with in this context.
+In this post, we'll be using [API Gateway V2](https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/api-reference.html) as it's newer and has a few features (like [auto-deploy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-stage.html#aws-resource-apigatewayv2-stage-properties)) that make it easier to work with in this context.
 The same ideas apply to both V1 and V2, though, so while V2 still lacks full feature parity with V1, the underlying resources we'll be using --- methods, routes, integrations --- are the same.
 You'll find links to examples of both at the end of this post.

 {{% /notes %}}